-Online learning or e-learning has stood its ground and is an established learning practice used by universities, enterprises and other entities providing education and training.
-Micro learning, aka microlearning or micro-learning, as an extension of e-learning is a concept aimed at providing short bites of lessons to learners – primarily corporate workforce – which are easy to memorize and available on time.
-Micro learning can be a standalone effort or it can supplement formal learning strategy, in both the cases micro learning has been proven to be effective and efficient.
+Online learning or e-learning has stood its ground and is an established learning practice used by universities, enterprises, and other entities providing education and training.
+Microlearning, aka microlearning or micro-learning, as an extension of e-learning, is a concept aimed at providing short bites of lessons to learners, primarily the corporate workforce, which are easy to memorize and available on time.
+Micro learning can be a standalone effort or it can supplement a formal learning strategy; in both cases, micro learning has been proven to be effective and efficient.

-With the manifold benefits of providing quick bites of lessons, micro learning is easy to manage and deliver for organizations who want to keep their employees informed and equipped all the time, without putting an extra burden of extensive learning on them.
-Here we have listed some of the benefits of inculcating micro learning in corporate learning strategy.
+With the manifold benefits of providing quick bites of lessons, microlearning is easy to manage and deliver for organizations that want to keep their employees informed and equipped all the time, without putting an extra burden of extensive learning on them.
+Here we have listed some of the benefits of inculcating micro learning in a corporate learning strategy.

 One at a Time

-Micro learning content comes in nuggets, they focus on specific aspect of the subject and hence are quick to learn and easy to remember.
-The perfect sized bites of information extracted from the formal lessons which take 3-5 minutes to comprehend are easily consumed and retained in the memory for on-time application.
+Microlearning content comes in nuggets; it focuses on a specific aspect of the subject and hence is quick to learn and easy to remember.
+The perfectly sized bites of information extracted from the formal lessons, which take 3-5 minutes to comprehend, are easily consumed and retained in the memory for on-time application.

 On-time Learning

-It’s a fast paced life and we have too many things to do, at work and at home.
+It’s a fast-paced life, and we have too many things to do, at work and at home.
 Micro learning targets niche topics and brings them to your screen for on-time consumption.
-They are ideal for quick reference to reinforce the formal learning, for examples to support the lessons learnt, for pre training guides or for a quick update.
+They are ideal for quick reference to reinforce the formal learning, for example, to support the lessons learnt, for pre-training guides, or for a quick update.

 Performance Support Tool

-While going through a formal training, micro learning can come handy as a performance support tool.
-The on-time learning strategy is used as a quick reminder or to recap the lessons learnt, to provide extended information which could have been missed in the formal training courseware or in many other ways.
+While going through formal training, micro learning can come in handy as a performance support tool.
+The on-time learning strategy is used as a quick reminder or to recap the lessons learnt, to provide extended information that could have been missed in the formal training courseware, or in many other ways.

 Easy to Access

-Micro learning is usually accessed on mobile devices through apps.
-The ease of access is a great advantage, trainees don’t have to open the laptop always and quickly access the lesson bites on mobile devices when required.
+Microlearning is usually accessed on mobile devices through apps.
+The ease of access is a great advantage, trainees don’t have to open the laptop always and can quickly access the lesson bites on mobile devices when required.

 Higher Retention

-Since micro learning is not a stressful task and is taken at the will of learner and in the comfort of private space and time, the retention rate of the information consumed turns out to be higher than formal training.
-However caution has to be taken to not to overwhelm the learners, the goal of micro learning is to provide easy learning and the lesson bites need to be tiny and exciting.
-Micro learning consists of rich interactive media like video, animation, infographics and images to illustrate the training, hence this adds to the retainability of the information consumed
+Since microlearning is not a stressful task and is taken at the will of the learner and in the comfort of a private space and time, the retention rate of the information consumed turns out to be higher than formal training.
+However, caution has to be taken not to overwhelm the learners; the goal of micro learning is to provide easy learning, and the lesson bites need to be tiny and exciting.
+Micro learning consists of rich interactive media like video, animation, infographics, and images to illustrate the training; hence, this adds to the retainability of the information consumed

 Easy to Develop and Maintain

-With ample benefits at the learner side, micro learning also has great advantages for the organisations.
-With shorter development lifecycle they are easy to develop and maintain, once the app is developed they don’t take much effort to maintain.
-Impelsys is a renowned supplier of technology products and services to the learning community. iPublishCentral Learn, the flagship elearning platform supports mobility and micro learning through elearning apps and responsive web design.
+With ample benefits for the learner side, microlearning also has great advantages for the organisations.
+With a shorter development lifecycle, they are easy to develop and maintain.
+Once the app is developed, they don’t take much effort to maintain.
+Impelsys is a renowned supplier of technology products and services to the learning community. mon’k, the flagship e-learning platform, supports mobility and microlearning through e-learning apps and responsive web design.

 Quick to Launch